UPDATED : 22/10/2020

 Yushan, also famous under the name of Jade Mountain, is the highest mountain in Taiwan with an elevation of 3,952 meters.
 Recently, it has become a popular destination for hikers.
 It’s easy to understand why, Taiwanese are very friendly, the trail is well-maintained, clean and on top of that there’s even a lodge near the summit!
 You don’t need any specific equipment to climb the mountain unless you go in the winter, but you’ll need to have a decent level of fitness.

-This guide is here to show you what you need to hike Yushan, how to get every document and share our experience hiking the mountain with our 19-month-old toddler.
+This guide includes what you need to hike Yushan, how to get every document required and share our experience hiking Yushan with our 19-month-old toddler.

-If you need inspiration about where to hike in Taiwan, I put up a list of 6 amazing hikes to do while you’re on the island !
+If you need inspiration about where to hike on the island, I put up a list of 6 amazing hikes in Taiwan that will leave you breathless!

-You need to get a permit to hike Yushan.
+You need to get a permit before hiking Yushan.
 It seems like the official website doesn’t work for Firefox users, Chrome is fine though.

 I don’t speak or read Chinese and I managed to do it without my wife’s help.
 It takes about 20 to 30 minutes.
 You need your personal details and a picture of you hiking above 3000 meters.
 They ask for insurance but you can tick off the case without uploading anything and they won’t check.
 You’ll also need a parental authorization if you’re going to hike with a kid.

-- Choose two-day hike if you’re planning to sleep in the Paiyun Lodge (remember it’s possible only if your hiking day is in more than 30 days).
+- Choose two-day hike if you’re planning to sleep in the Paiyun Lodge (remember it’s not possible if you plan on hiking Yushan in less than a week.)

-The number of people hiking Yushan in a day is limited by the national park, but if you hike during weekdays you won’t have any problem with this quota.
+The number of people hiking Yushan in a day is limited by the Yushan National Park, but if you hike during weekdays you won’t have any problem with this quota.
 If it’s at the weekends then you might end up being on the waiting list if you apply late.

 When you apply, it can be slightly tricky, since a few things are not translated in English.
+You might wanna use a browser that can translate the page.
 Try to tick off the case, or write anything in the blank, it should allow you to submit your application.
 Leave a comment below if you need any help.

 You need to wait to be approved.
 Once approved, you’ll be able to apply for the second permit, named Police Permit.
 You can apply it through your application on the same website.
 They were very quick to send mine, but it was all written in Chinese.
 There are two pages.
 Here’s one of them.